Skip to content

 k delete configmap backup-script

-Module 1.3: Multi-Container Pods - Sidecar, init, and ambassador patterns.
+Module 1.3: Multi-Container Pods - Sidecar, init, and ambassador patterns help you design Pods where multiple containers cooperate instead of forcing every responsibility into one image.